ipspace/blog/content/posts/2020/05/bgp-data-center-recap.md

 Maybe I've missed some breaking news, but assuming I haven't my opinion on that subject hasn't changed.
 <!--more-->
-I've been writing, talking, and teaching about various aspects of using BGP in data center fabrics (including "do we really need it") for over five years, and I know it's hard to collect all that information, so I did it for you: ipSpace.net [BGP in Data Center Fabrics resource page](https://www.ipspace.net/kb/tag/BGP-DC.html).
+I've been writing, talking, and teaching about various aspects of using BGP in data center fabrics (including "_do we really need it_") for over five years, and I know it's hard to collect all that information, so I did it for you in ipSpace.net [BGP in Data Center Fabrics resource page](https://www.ipspace.net/kb/tag/BGP-DC.html).

 As for the hotness of the topic: